-Once the painting is completed, furniture is moved back.
-Drop cloths or paper and plastic are removed and the only evidence that we were there is a beautifully painted interior.
+Once the painting is completed, the furniture is moved back.
+Drop cloths or paper and plastic are removed, and the only evidence that we were there is a beautifully painted interior.

 Lastly, be gentle with your new paint job.
 Although dry almost immediately, paint cures and hardens for up to 30 days and is initially soft.

 Still have questions?
 Check our our FAQ page.

 Visit our Blog Page for more helpful painting tips.